Prajwal-S-R/R-Basics/Packages.md

 ## Bioconductor
 1. Biostrings - It is useful for those working in DNA, RNA and protein sequences.
 2. ShortRead - useful to read high throughput sequences
+3. Rsamtools - It is basically samtools which are used to read and write BAM files.
+4. biomaRt - Connecting to online BioMart databases (e.g., Ensembl) and aids in seamless retrieval of gene annotations and IDs.
+5.